-The CCB is an independent, non-governmental, 501(c) 3 nonprofit organization that offers certification for addiction counselors, clinical supervisors, co-occurring disorders and prevention professionals in Connecticut.
+The CCB is an independent, non-governmental, 501(c) 3 nonprofit organization that offers certification for addiction counselors, clinical supervisors, and prevention professionals in Connecticut.
 The Board has established specialty certificates in substance abuse, co-occurring disorders, and problem gambling for professionals licensed and credentialed in other behavioral healthcare domains.
 The Board is active in a number of important state-wide workforce development initiatives, provides training/continuing education and ensures that the trainings provided in Connecticut by approved vendors meet established standards.

 Since 1980, the CCB was incorporated as the Connecticut Alcoholism Counselor Certification Board and began to offer voluntary certification to alcoholism counselors.
 At that time the CACCB was composed of counselors and representatives from alcohol treatment agencies, trainers, the counselor association, and other interest groups including two members of the public.
 Later, in 1983, the CACCB joined the Certification Reciprocity Consortium / Alcohol and Other Drug Abuse in order to support the development of public standards of competency and to provide counselors the opportunity to have reciprocity between member boards.

 In 1983, the Board began offering certification to drug abuse counselors.
 At the same time, alcoholism counselors certified by the Board were recognized by the Connecticut Statutes.
 In 1993, the CCB merged its certification functions with those of the Connecticut Association of Prevention Professionals and began offering a prevention practitioner credential.